sohanrai09/new-blog/content/posts/robot-framework-3.md

     ${filename}    Cfg Back    ${device}    ${cfg_format}
     log to console    \nBackup Filename: ${filename}
 ```
 Again, quite a few Keywords but if you look closely, they are all similar, so let's go over a couple of them. `Interface Up Count` as documentation states, is used to check and verify the number of UP interfaces.
-This Keyword expects one argument, `$device` which will be passed from Test Suite file. `${int_up}` is the variable used to hold the output from the Keyword `Intf Up Count`, which is nothing but a function defined in the Resource file, shown below for quick reference.
+This Keyword expects one argument, `${device}` which will be passed from Test Suite file. `${int_up}` is the variable used to hold the output from the Keyword `Intf Up Count`, which is nothing but a function defined in the Resource file, shown below for quick reference.
 ```
 def intf_up_count(device):
     intf_xml = device.rpc.get_interface_information(terse=True)